One Piece: Pirate Warriors (video game): Legacy

 A sequel, One Piece: Pirate Warriors 2, was released for PlayStation 3 and PlayStation Vita in Japan on March 20, 2013.
 The PlayStation 3 version was later released in Europe on August 30, 2013, and as a digital-only release in North America on September 3, 2013.
 A third game, One Piece: Pirate Warriors 3, was released for PlayStation 3, PlayStation Vita, PlayStation 4, and Microsoft Windows on March 26, 2015, in Japan, and later for Nintendo Switch on December 21, 2017, in Japan.
 And a fourth game, One Piece: Pirate Warriors 4, was released for PlayStation 4, Xbox One, Nintendo Switch, and Microsoft Windows on March 27, 2020.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.

 The game was rated 36 out of 40 by the Japanese gaming magazine Famitsu.
-The game was a huge success in Japan, in its first week it sold over 655,774 copies and as of December 2012, the game has shipped over 1.2 million units worldwide.
+The game was a huge success in Japan, in its first week it sold over 655,774 copies and by December 2012, the game has shipped over 1.2 million units worldwide.